 Champions The New Millenium had the Wildstrike, in which millions of people around the world developed superpowers at once.
-In a partial subversion, these powers often came with horrific drawbacks or were very weak.
+In a subversion, these powers often came with horrific drawbacks or were very weak.

 Exalted has a variation: the titular Exalted have always been a part of the setting, but after the breaking of the Jade Prison, Solars began reappearing in numbers unheard of since the Usurpation, and the brand-new Abyssal and Infernal Exalted showed up as well.